scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 Introduction
 ------------

-Transient analysis is fundamental to nuclear reactor design.
-That is, time-dependent fluctuations in neutron population, fluid flow, and heat transfer are essential to understanding the performance and safety of a reactor.
-Such _transients_ include normal reactor startup and shutdown as well as abnormal scenarios including Beyond Design Basis Events (BDBEs) such as Accident Transients Without Scram (ATWS).
+Time-dependent fluctuations in neutron population, fluid flow, and heat transfer are essential to understanding the performance and safety of a reactor.
+Such *transients* include normal reactor startup and shutdown as well as abnormal scenarios including Beyond Design Basis Events (BDBEs) such as Accident Transients Without Scram (ATWS).
 However, no open source tool currently exists for reactor transient analysis.
-To fill this gap, PyRK (Python for Reactor Kinetics)[Huff2015]_, a new python package for nuclear reactor kinetics was created.
-No other open source tool exists for this application, so PyRK is the first to offer an open source tool designed to conduct:
+To fill this gap, PyRK (Python for Reactor Kinetics) [Huff2015]_, a new python package for nuclear reactor kinetics, was created.
+PyRK is the first to offer an open source tool designed to conduct:

 - time-dependent,
 - lumped parameter thermal-hydraulics,
 - coupled with neutron kinetics,
 - in 0-dimensions,
 - for nuclear reactor analysis,
+- of any reactor design,
 - in an object-oriented context.

-For background, this paper will introduce necessary concepts for understanding the PyRK model and will describe the differential equations representing the coupled physics at hand.
+As background, this paper will introduce necessary concepts for understanding the PyRK model and will describe the differential equations representing the coupled physics at hand.
 Next, the implementation of the data model, simulation framework, and numerical solution will be described.
-This discussion will include the use, in PyRK, of many parts of the scientific python software
-ecosystem: NumPy for array manipulation, SciPy for ODE and PDE solvers, nose for testing, Pint for unit-checking, Sphinx for documentation, and matplolib for plotting.
+This discussion will include the use, in PyRK, of many parts of the scientific python software ecosystem such as NumPy for array manipulation, SciPy for ODE and PDE solvers, nose for testing, Pint for unit-checking, Sphinx for documentation, and matplolib for plotting.

 Background